article · Career change into tech

 Who this fits - and who it doesn't

 Graphic designers bring two things tech genuinely lacks: a trained eye and real fluency with iteration, feedback, and shipping under a brief.
-The transfer is real - but keep the honest filter the sellers skip.
+The transfer is real - but keep the honest filter the thin guides skip.
 If what you love is the visual craft itself, some tech roles will starve that and others will feed it, so direction matters more here than in most transitions.
 Separate the two questions: 'is the field growing?' is not 'can I specifically get hired into it?'
 Designers who enjoy structure and logic tend to thrive on the front-end and product side; those who love working with information can move toward data visualization.
 If you dislike code and systems entirely, be honest with yourself before paying for training.

 The graphic-design-to-tech skill crosswalk